SACE | Southern Alliance for Clean Energy

 The “birthplace of America’s music” is still out of tune with America’s clean energy transition.
 The Clean Air Task Force estimates that each year, 90 hospital admissions, 167 heart attacks, and 136 deaths in the state can be attributed to air pollution from coal burning alone.
 According to the Union of Concerned Scientists, utilities in Mississippi spent just eleven cents per person on energy efficiency programs, while spending 1400 times as much to import coal (download their fact sheet).
 Nonetheless, Mississippi has potential to benefit from renewable energy from within the state and from other parts of the US.
 To learn more about Mississippi’s current energy mix and coal plants in the state, download our “What’s Powering Mississippi?” fact sheet [pdf].

-Wind: The latest studies from the National Renewable Energy Laboratory (NREL) show significant wind potential off Mississippi’s coast in the Gulf of Mexico [download data as .xls].
-Mississippi is also making plans to connect to Texas’s ample wind resources via the Southern Cross transmission line, slated to go online in 2014 and power Mississippi homes and businesses with over three gigawatts of wind power.
+Wind: The latest studies from the National Renewable Energy Laboratory (NREL) show significant wind potential.
+With these new wind turbines, over 43,000 megawatts (MW) of land-based wind potential currently exist in Mississippi.
+Developing just one gigawatt of wind energy capacity (1,000 MW) in Mississippi (less than 2% of Mississippi’s onshore potential) could power more than 255,500 homes a year!
+Mississippi is also making plans to connect to Texas’s ample wind resources via the Southern Cross transmission line, slated to go online in a few years and power Mississippi homes and businesses with over three gigawatts of wind power.
+For more information about wind energy in Mississippi, visit our Learn About page here.

 Other renewables: According to NREL estimates, if Mississippi tapped just 1% of its total renewable potential (from solar, wind, biomass, geothermal, and hydro), it would add 29GW of electric capacity — more than ten times the installed coal generation capacity in the state.